0x4447/0x4447-cli-node-avocado/README.md

 # The End

-If you enjoyed this article/project, please consider giving it a 🌟.
-And check out our [0x4447 GitHub account](https://github.com/0x4447), where we have additional articles and tools that you might find interesting.
+If you enjoyed this project, please consider giving it a 🌟.
+And check out our [0x4447 GitHub account](https://github.com/0x4447), where we have additional resources that you might find useful or interesting.

 # For Hire 👨‍💻 👩‍💻

-If you'd like us to help you with something, please feel free to say [hello@0x4447.email](hello@0x4447.email), and share what's on your mind.
+If you'd like us to help you with something, please feel free to say [hello@0x4447.email](mailto:hello@0x4447.email), and share what's on your mind.
 We'll take a look, and try our best to help you.
 Or visit our website at: [0x4447.com](https://0x4447.com).